AgileChecklists/checklists/Product_owner_checklist.md

  * I communicate regularly with the stakeholders to understand their needs and to manage their expectations
  * I can answer questions about how each product backlog item will generate value for the stakeholders
  * I am motivated to work as a Product Owner, and make sure I have the stakeholders’ mandate and trust
- * My forecasts to stakeholders are based on development team’s measured velocity or throughput
+ * My forecasts towards stakeholders are based on development team’s measured velocity or throughput

 ## Product Backlog